vsx23733/vsx23733/README.md

 I'm a 🇨🇲 trader, Python developer, and asset manager, currently CEO of Monarch Capital Holding Inc. Residing in 🇫🇷 Paris, I'm passionate about 🐍 Python and C#.
 Outside of work, I enjoy ⚽ football, 🏀 basketball, 🎸 guitar, ✍️ poetry, and 💪 bodybuilding.

 - 🔭 I’m currently working on Unity & GAN SONIC Craft [SONIC-CRAFT], building a dynamic level generator for Sonic-like game in unity.
-- 🌱 I’m recently made an adaptation of the TOAD-GAN model for sonic game level generation.
+- 🌱 I’ve recently made an adaptation of the TOAD-GAN model for sonic game level generation.
 Check it out [here]
 - 📫 How to reach me: axelonobiono@gmail.com
 <!--
 **vsx23733/vsx23733** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.